 Ginny can be found on twitter as @GinnyFBSmith

 Rowena Fletcher-Wood is our Chemical and Materials Sciences Editor.
-She has an MChem from Oxford University and a PhD in environmental chemistry from Birmingham University, where she currently works in metallurgy and materials.
+She has an MChem from Oxford University and a PhD in environmental chemistry from Birmingham University.

 Rowena is a science communicator, performer and storyteller, and writes fiction when she’s not busy writing about science.
-She is a committee member of the Royal Society of Chemistry Environmental Chemistry interest group and a climbing instructor.
+She is a committee member of the Royal Society of Chemistry Environmental Chemistry interest group and organises adult science events for Science Oxford.

 Rowena can be found on twitter as @RowenaFW